 - 2001/02 - Patrick Gillham

-3. Ralph and Barbara Dakin Award: This cash award (usually $1,000) was made possible by an endowed gift to the Department by Ralph Dakin (who received his Ph.D. from this Department in 1958) and his spouse.
-The purpose of the award is to recognize "outstanding scholarship that contributes to peace, inter-cultural understanding, resolution of conflict, or amelioration of important social problems."
+2. Ralph and Barbara Dakin Award (Endowed): $1000.
+For a graduate student doing "outstanding scholarship that contributes to peace, inter-cultural understanding, resolution of conflict, or amelioration of important social problems."
 The Award is made by the Faculty, Department of Sociology.
 Any member of the faculty can nominate a student.
 Students wishing to nominate themselves or another student should ask a member of the faculty to write the nomination letter.
-To nominate a student, please submit a letter (and any supporting materials) to the graduate committee.
-All graduate students who have been enrolled in our program for at least two years, or former students who completed their Ph.D.s within the last three years, are eligible.

 - 2017/18 - Danielle Denardo